-Why the Big Dipper Was the Greatest Athlete of All Time
+Why Wilt Chamberlain Was the Greatest Athlete of All Time

 He was 7'1", 275 pounds.
 He wore number 13.
 There might have been taller, heavier athletes, but none as good as Wilt the Stilt, the man who fashioned the finger roll, the player that dominated the game so much that other players and coaches thought it was unfair.